cselab/aphros/README.md

 - coroutines to enable encapsulation in the block-wise processing framework
 - fluid solver based on SIMPLE or Bell-Colella-Glaz methods
 - conservative split PLIC advection solver
-- novel particle method for curvature more accurate at lower resolutions
+- novel particle method for curvature estimation improving the accuracy low resolutions

 ## Clone